 Vacancies, Generally.
-A vacancy or vacancies in the Board of Directors shall be deemed to exist on the occurrence of any of the following: (i) the death, resignation or removal of a director; or (ii) an increase of the authorized number of directors.
-Members of the Board of Directors who no longer qualify because of change of residence from Monterey County shall automatically cease to be members of the Board of Directors.
+A vacancy or vacancies in the Board shall be deemed to exist on the occurrence of any of the following: (i) the death, resignation or removal of a Director; or (ii) an increase of the authorized number of directors.
+Members of the Board who no longer qualify because of change of residency from Monterey County and/or change in the significant and important contacts and relationship with the citizenry of Monterey County, California shall automatically cease to be members of the Board.

 Resignation of Directors.
-Except as provided in this subparagraph, any director may resign, which resignation shall be effective on giving written notice to the president, the secretary, or the Board of Directors, unless the notice specifies a later time for the resignation to become effective.
-If the resignation of a director is effective at a future time, the Board of Directors may elect a successor to take office when the resignation becomes effective.
-Failure without excuse to attend three consecutive regular meetings of the Board of Directors shall operate as a tender of resignation, unless excused by the Board of Directors.
-The Board of Directors may grant to any Board member a leave of absence for a period of not to exceed six months, including any three excused absences.
+Except as provided in this subparagraph, any Director may resign, which resignation shall be effective on giving written notice to the president, the secretary, or the Board, unless the notice specifies a later time for the resignation to become effective.
+If the resignation of a Director is effective at a future time, the Board may elect a successor to take office when the resignation becomes effective.
+Failure without excuse to attend three consecutive regular meetings of the Board shall operate as a tender of resignation, unless excused by the Board.
+The Board may grant to any Director a leave of absence for a period of not to exceed six (6) months, including any three (3) excused absences.

 Filling of Vacancies.
-Vacancies on the Board may be filled by the vote of a majority of a quorum of the Board, or if the number of directors then in office is less than a quorum, the vacancy may be filled by (i) the unanimous written consent of the remaining directors; (ii) the affirmative vote of a majority of the remaining members of the Board at a duly held meeting; or (iii) by the sole remaining director.
+Vacancies on the Board may be filled by the vote of a majority of a quorum of the Board, or if the number of directors then in office is less than a quorum, the vacancy may be filled by (i) the unanimous written consent of the remaining Directors; (ii) the affirmative vote of a majority of the remaining Directors at a meeting duly held according to notice or waivers of notice complying with the California Corporations Code; or (iii) by the sole remaining Director.

 Authority of the Board to Remove Directors For Cause.
-The Board of Directors shall have the power and authority to remove a director and declare his or her office vacant if he or she has (i) been declared of unsound mind by a final order of court; (ii) been convicted of a felony; or (iii) been found by a final order or judgment of any court to have breached any duty under Sections 5230 through 5237 of the California Nonprofit Corporation Law (relating to the standards of conduct of directors).
+The Board shall have the power and authority to remove a Director and declare his or her office vacant if he or she has (i) been declared of unsound mind by a final order of court; (ii) been convicted of a felony; or (iii) been found by a final order or judgment of any court to have breached any duty under Sections 5230 through 5237 of the California Nonprofit Corporation Law (relating to the standards of conduct of directors).

 Removal of Directors Without Cause.
-Except as otherwise provided in subparagraph (d) above, a director may only be removed from office prior to the expiration of his or her term by the affirmative vote of a majority of the directors then in office.
+Except as otherwise provided in subparagraph (d) above, a Director may only be removed from office prior to the expiration of his or her term by the affirmative vote of a majority of the Directors then in office.

 Reduction in Number of Directors.
-No reduction of the authorized number of directors shall have the effect of removing any director before the director’s term of office expires.
+No reduction of the authorized number of Directors shall have the effect of removing any Director before the Director’s term of office expires.

 ARTICLE V. DUTIES AND POWERS OF THE BOARD